 - Olives need some winter chill to produce flowers; mid-winter temperatures between 40° and 50°F are ideal; that said an olive tree can withstand freezing temperatures but will be killed at temperatures below 12°

 - Grow olives in full sun.

 - Plant olives in well-drained soil; sandy loam is best, but olives will adapt to most soils.
-Olives grow best where the soil pH is in the range of 5.5 to 8.5.
+Olives grow best when the soil pH is in the range of 5.5 to 8.5.

 - Grow olives away from prevailing breezes or winds.
 Avoid planting olives in a low spot that collects cold air or frost.

 - Avoid planting olives where fallen fruit will stain walkways or patios.

 - Some olives are best for oil, others for fruit—pickling and preserving.
 Choose a variety suited for your needs.

 - Contact the nearby Cooperative Extension Service for varieties that will grow well in your area.